fortran-lang/fortran-lang.org/compilers.md

 language features are supported, so that Fortran projects may be any combination of Fortran 77, Fortran 90 and Fortran 95.
 Some features of Fortran 2003 and 2008 have been [added](https://www.silverfrost.com/19/ftn95/support/ftn95_revision_history.aspx).
-Silverfrost Fortran runs on both 32 and 64-bit Windows.
+Silverfrost Fortran runs on Windows / x86_64.
 There is a free personal edition.

 ### NEC